Autonomous Search of Semantic Objects in Unknown Environments: Robot Modeling and Goal Forming

-We now describe how the intermediate goal is determined for the robot on the fly and how the optimal policy for reaching the intermediate goal is computed for the robot.
+In this section, we describe how an intermediate goal is determined on the fly for the robot and how the intermediate goal is incorporated into the robot model as the reward signal for subsequent planning.